7 Inexpensive Rental Renovations That Increase ROI

 tip

-Give full control of the security camera footage to your tenants, but be sure to get an alarm code to your tenants.
-As the landlord, you may need to access in an emergency, but they’ll feel like the house is more theirs if you can’t be snooping on footage.
+Give your tenants full control of the security camera footage, but be sure to get an alarm code from them.
+As the landlord, you may need access in an emergency, but they’ll feel like the house is more theirs if you can’t see camera footage.

 3. Smart Devices